paultopia/experimental-cryogen/resources/templates/md/posts/jupyter-experiment/jupyter-experiment-with-image.md

  :executable false
  :tags  ["meta" "cryogen" "blog" "python"]}

 This is an experiment to see if I can get a jupyter notebook to play nicely with Cryogen.
 It looks like it works!
-The workflow is to use [nbconvert](https://nbconvert.readthedocs.io/en/latest/usage.html) to turn the notebook to markdown, and then to inline the images as base64.
+The workflow is to use [nbconvert](https://nbconvert.readthedocs.io/en/latest/usage.html) to turn the notebook to markdown, add the required cryogen header map, and then inline the images as base64.

 The formatting is far from pretty, alas.